pkoli/Calculator/README.md

-calculator
+Calculator
 ==========

-Basic HTML5 and Javascript Calculator
+A calculator with basic functions created using HTML and Javascript Watch a live demo over here https://developer.mozilla.org/en-US/demos/detail/calculator